Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 didn't brush my teeth.
 The net helped a lot under the bill of my cap but not so much around the ears.

-We didn't properly close one of the tent doors fast enough, and so we spent several minutes killing mosquitoes by the light of our headlamps.
+We didn't properly close one of the tent doors fast enough, and so spent several minutes killing mosquitoes by the light of our headlamps.
 (Each tent door has two zippers that must be brought together carefully so that a little flap covers the hole where the zippers don't quite touch).

 It was so hot in the tent that I couldn't sleep.
-We listened to an audio book version of *Footfall* and I mopped sweat off my face, until we drifted off.
+Until we drifted off, we listened to an audio book version of *Footfall* and I mopped sweat off my face.

 [index](#index)